-Alcohol/beer beverage marketing programs specifically targeted for students and/or held on campus should conform to the Student Code of Conduct of Marshall University, and should conform to the Student Code of Conduct of Marshall University, and should avoid demeaning sexual or discriminatory portrayal of individuals.
+Alcohol/beer beverage marketing programs specifically targeted for students and/or held on campus should conform to the Student Code of Conduct of Marshall University, and should avoid demeaning sexual or discriminatory portrayal of individuals.

-Promotion of beverage alcohol/ beer should not encourage any form of alcohol abuse, nor should it place emphasis on quantity and frequency of use.
+Promotion of beverage alcohol/beer should not encourage any form of alcohol abuse, nor should it place emphasis on quantity and frequency of use.

-Beverage alcohol or beer (such as kegs or cases of beer) should not be provided as free prizes to individual students or campus oraanizations.
+Beverage alcohol or beer (such as kegs or cases of beer) should not be provided as free prizes to individual students or campus organizations.